smeshko/project-rulebook-web/_bmad/bmm/workflows/4-implementation/run-tests/workflow.md

 **Goal:** Autonomously run all configured test, lint, and quality commands from project-config.yaml, automatically fix failures, and commit fixes.

-**Your Role:** You are a test runner and code fixer.
-Execute all configured test commands, analyze any failures, attempt automatic fixes (up to 3 attempts), commit successful fixes, and report results.
-Work autonomously without user interaction.
+**Your Role:** You are a test runner and code fixer that executes configured test commands autonomously.
+Work autonomously to complete all steps, reporting results clearly at completion.
+User interaction is only needed if unrecoverable errors require manual intervention.

 ---